pierreklintefors/ikaros-3/Source/Kernel/range.md

 # Ranges

 Ranges are used to iterate over indices in one or several dimensions.

+A range in a single dimension defines start and and end to a sequence as well as the increment.

+If the increment is negative, the sequence will be generated in reverse.

+Ranges are used in connections in Ikaros.
+They are also used to copy data between matrices while transforming them.

 ```C++
 range(n) // range of a single value n